Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 • Mass screening(Mass S.) simply means screening the entire population.

-• Sensitivity and specificity
+• Sensitivity and Specificity

-• The predictive value of the diagnostic test
+• Prognostic value of a diagnostic test

 • Likelihood ratio